Manchester United agree £85m deal to sign Antony from Ajax

-Brazil international Antony will have medical in the next 48 hours; Ajax rejected Man Utd's £76.3m (€90m) bid for player; winger worked with Erik ten Hag during United manager's time with Eredivisie champions; United have until Thursday's transfer deadline to complete the deal
+Brazil international Antony will arrive in Manchester on Monday; Ajax rejected Man Utd's £76.3m (€90m) bid for player; winger worked with Erik ten Hag during United manager's time with Eredivisie champions; United have until Thursday's transfer deadline to complete the deal

 Manchester United have agreed an £85m deal with Ajax for winger Antony.

-United will pay a guaranteed £80.75m and another £4.25m in add-ons for the 22-year-old, who is expected in Manchester in the next 48 hours to have a medical.
+United will pay a guaranteed £80.75m and another £4.25m in add-ons for the 22-year-old, who is expected in Manchester on Monday to have a medical.

+He has to be registered by midday on Wednesday to be available for United's Premier League game at Leicester City on Thursday.
+It is thought that is unlikely as Antony has to sort out a visa and work permit.

+Manchester United face Arsenal at Old Trafford on Sunday, live on Sky Sports.

 Antony was once again left out of the Ajax squad for Sunday's game at Utrecht as talks between the clubs continued.